Persistent Permutability in Choice Petri Nets: Concluding remarks

 \Needspace{5\baselineskip} In an attempt to elucidate the context of these results, we have categorised various notions of fairness and other persistent equivalent notions in Section \ref{fair.sct}.
 Also, we have added a brief historical digest of the origins of the choice-related Petri net classes which have played a role in our investigations (Appendix \ref{history.app}).
 Furthermore, we have examined an example which is pure, plain, AC, and 2-bounded and which satisfies neither SPE $\impl$ persistent nor SPE $\impl$ FPE, and we have described some difficulties in turning this example into a counterexample to Ochma\'nski's conjecture (Section \ref{counter.sct}).

-At least two questions are open.
-The first question is whether the premise ``pureness'' can be dropped from Theorem \ref{main.th} and Corollary \ref{main2.cor} of this paper.
+Several questions are open.
+A first question is whether the premise ``pureness'' can be dropped from Theorem \ref{main.th} and Corollary \ref{main2.cor} of this paper.
 Plainness can of course not be dropped because the DC property is undefined for non-plain nets.
 However, we might consider extensions of DC (and AC) of the kind $F(.,t)\leq F(.,t')$, or the converse, in the same way as EC generalises FC.
-The second, more important (in our opinion), question is whether or not the following is true: